 TENANT BASED RENTAL VOUCHERS (TBRV): Funds will be used to provide support to lower-income HIV/AIDS persons or families rental assistance to live in private, independent apartment units.
-The household assisted will be required to pay no more than 10% of its gross income or 30% of adjusted income for rent and utilities, whichever is greater.
+The household assisted will be required to pay no more than 10% of its gross income or 30% of adjusted incomefor rent and utilities, whichever is greater.
 The voucher will pay the difference.
 A utility allowance will be used to determine utility costs.
 Payments will be made directly to the property owner or company and the designated utility company.
 No payments are made directly to a client.
+TBRV Program services is operated by waitlist.